kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 ### What we cover

 In this tutorial we are going to install [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html) on your system.
+Furthermore, we will implement a basic pipeline.

 <img src="img/logo.png" alt="Apache Airflow logo" width="200">